 IDLO is an intergovernmental organisation devoted to promoting the rule of law.
 The headquarter is located in Rome, and they are present in The Hauge and represented at the United Nations in New York and Geneva, where they help shape the debate about human rights and development.
 IDLO enables countries to design, reform and strengthen those laws and institutions most apt to deliver justice, dignity and economic opportunity.

 Through the IDLO Kenya Office, SwedBio support IDLO to advance legal approaches for biodiversity mainstreaming.

 Natural Justice works at the intersection of human rights and environmental law.
 Their vision is the conservation and sustainable use of biological diversity through the self-determination of Indigenous peoples and local communities.

 Asociación Sotz´il - Centro para la Investigación y Planificasión del Desarollo Maya

-Tebtebba is an indigenous peoples’ organization and institution which does research, documentation and publication; education and training; policy advocacy; communications strategy; partnership development and institution building; and socio-cultural economic development.
+Tebtebba is an indigenous peoples’ organisation and institution which does research, documentation and publication; education and training; policy advocacy; communications strategy; partnership development and institution building; and socio-cultural economic development.